 Do you have a cracked tooth?
 Do you have a tooth or several teeth that are discolored, misshapen, or damaged?
 If these issues are keeping you from having the smile you yearn for, Dr. Ted Johnson and Dr. Bonati offers a variety of options for Dental Crowns in Wheat Ridge.
 For some people, crowns are a great choice.

 Dental crowns are tooth-shaped caps that are permanently placed over natural teeth in order to reconstruct the tooth’s size and shape while improving its strength and appearance.
 The crown will cover the visible portion of the tooth all the way to the gum line once it is cemented into place.

 Crowns are used to repair broken or cracked teeth to avoid further damage.
 Crowns are also used to attach other dental work like a bridge, support large fillings, or cover deformed teeth.
 Crowns may also be placed over dental implants.

-Crowns generally last from five to ten years, and with careful oral hygiene most crowns last longer.
-Specific actions such as chewing ice, fingernail biting and teeth grinding can do damage to the crown, and should be avoided.
+Crowns generally last from five to ten years, and with careful oral hygiene, most crowns last longer.
+Specific actions such as chewing ice, fingernail biting, and teeth grinding can do damage to the crown, so these practices should be avoided.